-E. coli loads exceeded the state standard (\leq 126 MPN/100mL) across all flow regimes at all sites (Figures 25a-i).
+E. coli loads exceeded the state standard (≤126 MPN/100mL) across all flow regimes at all sites (Figures 25a-i).
 Consistently elevated levels of E. coli are indicative of a chronic source of E. coli in the watershed that is contributing across all flow regimes, not just during very high or high flows.

-E. coli concentrations at all eight sites were elevated in 2020.
-The highest concentration was recorded in October at VR24 (193,500 MPN/100mL).
-The next highest value is 17,500 MPN/100mL, recorded at both NC801 and SB802 in May.
+E. coli concentrations at all eight sites were elevated in 2021.
+The highest concentration was recorded in August and October at VR24 (1,300,000 MPN/100mL).
+The next highest value was 9,800 MPN/100mL, recorded at VR803 in August (two days before high reading at VR24).
 High E. coli levels in the water could be caused by excess runoff from agricultural and urban land areas, failing septic systems, or resuspension of bacteria in the sediment.